ChentingZ0/Cell_detection_tracking/README.md

 #### Data association
 Hungarian algorithm

-The detail is in the report.pdf
+The detail of how we combined three parts together is elaborated in the `EQ244X_cell_feature_extraction.pdf`

 The animation of our cell detection and tracking result is in `animation.mp4` file.